microsoft/go-sqlcmd/README.md

 ### The ~/.sqlcmd/sqlconfig file

 Each time `sqlcmd create` completes, a new context is created (e.g. mssql, mssql2, mssql3 etc.).
-A context contains the endpoint and user configuation detail.
+A context contains the endpoint and user configuration detail.
 To switch between contexts, run `sqlcmd config use <context-name>`, to view name of the current context, run `sqlcmd config current-context`, to list all contexts, run `sqlcmd config get-contexts`.

 To view connection strings (ODBC/ADO.NET/JDBC etc.) for the current context and user & endpoint details for all contexts held in the `~/.sqlcmd/sqlconfig` file: